JR Hudgins on Leather Goods and Everyday Carry

 "The better I get, the faster I get," JR says.
 "The faster I get, the bigger and more complex things can get."

-Handmade in Greensboro: The Value of American-Made Leather Goods
+Handmade in Greensboro: The Value of the Work

-So what does JR want customers to notice?
+So what did JR want customers to notice?

 "I would hope quality is noticed," he says.
 "And the finger-breaking time it takes to make them isn't."